Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Results

 \section{Results}

 \paragraph{PCS framework, overview of our approach, and NESS.} The PCS framework for veridical data science \cite{yu2020data,yu2020veridical,yu2023uncertainty,yu2024veridical} is a principled data science workflow designed to enhance the reliability and interpretability of data-driven scientific discoveries.
 It is built upon three key principles: Predictability (P), Computability (C), and Stability (S).
 Specifically, the predictability principle ensures that models fit real-world data well, providing a comprehensive reality check using benchmark datasets to validate their usefulness and generalizability.
 The computability principle emphasizes efficient, reproducible and scalable computational implementations, and real-world-data-inspired simulations, ensuring coding robustness in practical applications.
-The stability principle assesses the sensitivity of results to reasonable data perturbations, model choices, and algorithmic randomness, helping to distinguish genuine findings from artifacts.
-The PCS framework integrates these principles throughout the entire data science pipeline, from problem formulation to method development, empirical evaluation, and interpretation.
-Our proposed approach, whose key idea and workflows are illustrated in Figure \ref{fig.1}, is developed under the PCS framework, aiming to enhance the reliability of the analysis and interpretation of single-cell datasets with smooth structures from NE algorithms.
+The stability principle assesses the sensitivity of results to reasonable data perturbations, model choices, and algorithmic randomness, helping to distinguish genuine findings from artifacts. \red{ The PCS framework integrates these principles throughout the entire data science pipeline, from problem formulation to method development, empirical evaluation, and interpretation.
+Our proposed approach, whose key idea and workflows are illustrated in Figure \ref{fig.1}, is developed under the conceptual lens of PCS framework.}